taborlab/LPA-hardware/README.md

 This repository contains source files, needed to modify the LPA's design.
 To obtain the minimum necessary files for building and using an LPA, click [here](https://github.com/taborlab/LPA-hardware/releases/download/v1.1/lpa.zip).

-If you use the LPA in your research, please cite [Gerhardt, et al. "An open-hardware platform for optogenetics and photobiology."
-Scientific Reports 6 (2016)](https://www.nature.com/articles/srep35363).
+If you use the LPA in your research, please cite [Gerhardt K.P., et al. "An open-hardware platform for optogenetics and photobiology."
+Scientific Reports 6 (2016)](https://www.nature.com/articles/srep35363) and/or [Gerhardt K.P., Castillo-Hair S.M., and Tabor J.T.
+"DIY optogenetics: Building, programming, and using the Light Plate Apparatus."
+Methods Enzymol.
+(2019)](https://www.sciencedirect.com/science/article/pii/S0076687919301338)

 ### Documentation